Home > Digital technologies > Development > Why Python is better than Excel for processing massive data

 It is also possible to retrieve the main statistical indicators associated with each column:

-To filter data, nothing could be simpler.
+Filtering the data couldn't be simpler.
 In the following example, we will filter the data to keep only GDP per capita as an indicator:

 Comparison of Excel and Python Pandas according to uses